syn-chromatic/discord-bg-removal-bot/README.md

 This library requires Python 3.9 `https://www.python.org/downloads/release/python-3910`

-Select *"Add Python 3.9 to PATH"* otherwise pip won't be recognized from the command prompt
+Select `Add Python 3.9 to PATH` during installation otherwise pip and other Python executables won't be recognized from the command prompt